kbase/kbase-ui/docs/development-setup.md

 ## Set up Vagrant

-## Create and set up an VM for Ubuntu 14.04 via Vagrant
+## Create and set up a virtual machine for Ubuntu 14.04 via Vagrant

+> Installation of vagrant and virtualbox is covered in the [development prerequisites](development-prerequisites.md) document.

 ### Initialize Vagrant: